|

 In the dorm, we learned that playing a tape recording of money dropping into a pay-phone would fool the pay-phone into thinking that it was getting money.
 That was very handy.
 I'll never forget good old Doc Pritchard and the odd "turkish blend" cigarettes that he rolled.
 Strange aroma.
 We were clueless as to what he was really smoking.
 I built an AM radio transmitter, strung a long wire antenna from my dorm window to a tree, and broadcast music and "news"... the news being the most ridiculous stories that I could find in the tacky tabloids.
 But somebody reported my illegal radio station to the FCC and put an end to that foolishness.
 In my first two years I lived in Halloran House dormitory on North Campus.
 At the end of one quarter, as we were packing to go home, I discovered a cherry pie which I had hidden so well that even I couldn't find it.
 It was many, many weeks old and had a bit of a blue-green fuzz growing on it.
 I playfully threw a little piece at my roommate Larry Reid.
 Being no wimp, he threw it back and the next thing we knew it was a full fledged cherry pie fight.
 Globs of cherries dripping from the ceiling.
 Pie on the windows.
 Pie on the chairs and desks.
 Pie on the floor.
 But not to worry, the maids would clean it up…. so we left for Christmas vacation.
 Wrong.
 When we got back to campus a couple of weeks later, there was a note from the college Dean taped to our door.
 Ooooo he was cranky.
 The maids refused to even go into the room and we had to get clean up all of the pie remains.
 Dried cherry pie is very tough stuff.
 If you ever run out of epoxy, you might try some cherry pie.
 Let it dry for about two weeks.
 In '67 Sharon Shifley and I were married.
 She worked at Industrial Nucleonics while I finished school.
 As soon as I got my EE degree at Ohio State in '69, we headed for the promised land of California.
 San Diego: We moved to San Diego and I worked for a variety of aerospace companies until the Viet Nam war was over.
 I really didn't want to go shoot people in the war, so I got a military deferment while working for the defense contractors that made war toys.

 In '79 I moved to the Boulder area and worked for a couple of medical equipment manufacturers.
 Neomed made electrosurgical equipment (sometimes called electrocautery) that uses RF to cut tissue.
-Then I worked for Staodyn (which is now owned by Empi ) making electrical nerve stimulators.
+Then I worked for Staodyn making electrical nerve stimulators.
 That was great because the products really helped people.
-But after 5 years of that I just got bored.
+I started as an engineer, developed some great products and progressed to Director of Engineering.
+But after 5 years there, I was ready for some new challenges.

-worked as a consultant for a while.
-Made an ultrasonic bone growth
+I worked as a consultant for a while.
+Made an ultrasonic bone

 Made a wireless caster/camber measurement device for a company that supplies alignment systems to Detroit car companies.
 Made a few other electronic gadgets which never really were very interesting to me.
 Ho hum.
-Got tired of that.
+On to other adventures.

 I re-opened my research and development company called Shelquist Engineering to work on electronic and software projects that interested me, and the sports car racing continued to be great fun.
 My 1998 adventures page is a diary of my 1998 wanderings.

 The entire year of 1999 went way too fast.
-I got tired of the silly racecar breaking down and/or getting wrecked, so I sold it.
+I grew weary of the silly racecar breaking down and/or getting wrecked, so I sold it.
 I started flying again and became involved in the Dances of Universal Peace.
 I have a web page about the Dances of Universal Peace ... and a web page about my 1999 adventures.
-Through 1999 I worked on electronic design and product development, primarily for Victor Lang, and his robotics company called Symborg.
+Through 1999 I worked on electronic design and product development, with my primary customer being Victor Lang, and his robotics company called Symborg.
 In December 1999, Vic went in to the hospital for some minor knee surgery, but he got an infection which developed blood clots, and the clots broke loose and killed him.
-At that point, I began to lose interest in electronics, and now have a much greater interest in truly enjoying the wonders of Life.
-Whoa... it's 2011 now, and I'm still "following my bliss", as Joseph Campbell would say.
-At this point in life, I've totally lost interest in electronic/software design.
-In the past, ever since I was about 12 years old, electronics was the greatest frontier for the fruition of my creative impulse, but now the electronic stuff just doesn't really interest me any more.
-My real focus for the last few years has just been living a simple life, in awe and wonder at the magnificence of Life, welcoming the beauty... and every year just keeps getting better.
+That was when I began pondering what else I wanted to do with my life.
+It became quite clear to me that I needed to enjoy more of life than just creating electronic contraptions.
+Then, another blow to my electronics career was when most of the interest in my company's remote control servo systems was coming from companies in the USA and Israel making surveillance drones... which I chose not to participate in.
+I felt that the use of UAVs (unmanned aerial vehicles) was likely to become a great threat to the freedom and security of us all.
+At that point, I began to lose interest in electronics, closed my company in 2000, and now have a much greater interest in simply enjoying the wonder and mystery of Life.
+Whoa... we're into 2023 already, and I'm still "following my bliss", as Joseph Campbell would say.
+At this point in life, I've largely lost interest in electronic/software design.
+In the past, ever since I was about 12 years old, electronics was the greatest frontier for the fruition of my creative impulse, but now the electronic stuff is no longer my greatest joy.
+My focus for the last few years has just been living a simple life, in awe and wonder at the magnificence of Life, welcoming the beauty... and every year just keeps getting better.
 On the Inside: During all these years, I've always had a strong inner sense of some sort of Divine Presence in my life.
-As a child I studied religion but rejected membership in my family's Protestant church because it's views and practices seemed to me, as a teenager, to be too narrow, and not in harmony with the guidance of my own heart.
+As a child I studied religion but rejected membership in my family's Protestant church because its views and practices seemed to me, as a teenager, to be too narrow, too dogmatic, and not in harmony with the guidance of my own heart.
 Now, I'm a life-long student of those great ones who guide us toward a better understanding of who we are and what our life-purpose truly is.
 I've spent over 30 years studying comparative religion, and delved into everything from Christianity, Judaism, Islam, Hinduism and Buddhism to the Rosicrucians and Self Realization Fellowship.
-Each of those spiritual paths seemed to me to be much the same, yet they all seemed to be a covering over something greater, a veil which kept me from seeing That which was behind them all.
+Each of those spiritual paths seemed to me to be much the same, yet they each seemed to be a covering over something greater, a veil which kept me from seeing That which was behind them all.
 Then one day a dear friend gave me a book of Rumi poetry, and something wonderful happened.
 It was like this: The minute I heard my first love story

 Ahhh!
 A revelation.
 As the mystic saint Rabia said: How long will you keep pounding on